 Computer: As a general guideline, a computer three years old or less is best.
 It should be running at least Windows XP, Vista, Windows 7, Windows 8, or Mac OSX.
+We recommend using a standard laptop or desktop computer.
+We do not currently recommend using tablets and smart phones as a primary station for taking online courses.
+Mobile devices use "apps" which may not be able to display or run some online course content and resources.

 Internet Access: A satellite, DSL, or cable connection or higher is best.
 Dial-up connections are not recommended, and will be problematic.
 If you rely on your employer's Internet connection, be aware that firewall restrictions and policies may exist that prevent you from accessing all or part of your course, using our online tools.